ethsana/sana-docs/docs/installation/connectivity.md

 :::info
 If you are not able to get access to some firewall settings, or otherwise debug incoming connectivity, don't worry!
 All is not lost.
-Bee can function just fine with just outgoing connections.
-However, if you can, it is worth the effort to allow incoming connections, as the whole swarm will benefit from the increased connectivity.
+Ant can function just fine with just outgoing connections.
+However, if you can, it is worth the effort to allow incoming connections, as the whole sana will benefit from the increased connectivity.
 :::